thidtp/thidtp/README.md

 > "Life is 10% what happens to us and 90% how we react to it."

-## 🌱 Current Learning Goals

-I'm currently focused on enhancing my skills in [specific technology or area of interest].

 ## 📈 GitHub Stats

 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=thidtp&show_icons=true&theme=radical)